PRIVACY POLICY

 14. SOPHISTICATED DATA PROTECTION MEASURES

-14.1 Technical Controls - End-to-end encryption for sensitive data transmission
+- End-to-end encryption for sensitive data transmission

 - Multi-factor authentication for account access